mrusse/soularr/README.md

 ### Scheduling the script:

-Scheduling the script is highly recommended since then all you have to do is add albums to the wanted list in Lidarr and the script will pick them up.
+Even if you are not using Docker you can still schedule the script.
 I have included an [example bash script](https://github.com/mrusse/soularr/blob/main/example.sh) that can be scheduled using a [cron job](https://crontab.guru/every-5-minutes).

 **Example cron job setup:**